svet-b/grafana-mqtt-datasource/README.md

 https://user-images.githubusercontent.com/12831860/116016275-2379ca00-a60a-11eb-816e-6e1590103999.mov

 So far the functionality level is "proof-of-concept".
-The client can subscribe to a single topic over an unauthenticated WebSocket connection, and expects to receive numerical values published as strings on that topic.
+The client can subscribe to a single topic over an unauthenticated WebSockets connection, and expects to receive numerical values published as strings on that topic.

 In fact shortly after creating this I came across https://github.com/diebietse/grafana-mqtt, which is pretty similar.